Censorship in Brazil: Freedom of speech and the press

 Brazilian law enforces freedom of speech and press, and the authorities generally respect these rights in practice.
 The independent media are active and express a wide variety of views with no restriction, but nongovernmental criminal elements continue to subject journalists to violence because of their professional activities.
 A growing number of cases of judicial censorship of the media pose a serious threat to press freedom.
 Brazilian law states that "material deemed offensive to a certain party may be removed if said party enters judicial action".
 However, this is sometimes exploited by companies and government officials, whom the law sometimes favors.

 The National Association of Newspapers (ANJ) reports cases of imprisonment, aggression, censorship, and failure to respect freedom of the press.
 Between 1 January and 26 July 2011, the ANJ reported 23 cases of censorship, threats, direct violence against journalists, and other forms of pressure against news organizations and professionals, including three killings, one imprisonment, six cases of censorship, and nine instances of verbal assault and physical battery, though those were reportedly not practised by the Brazilian government, but by criminal organizations.

 In 2010, there were already complaints about the growth of press censorship in Brazil, via the Judiciary "The Brazilian electoral legislation is favoring censorship into the journalism practice", was the assessment of those who participated in the panel "Freedom of Speech and democratic state" during a forum in the São Paulo city Journalist and columnist Reinaldo Azevedo of Veja magazine; television comedian Marcelo Madureira from sketch show Casseta & Planeta; and professor of ethics and political philosophy Roberto Romano participated in the debate.
 Azevedo said that the legislation affect mainly the internet and television.
 "Television, especially, is obliged to give the same space to people who has something to tell, and who hasn't nothing to say."
 Romano wrote that court decisions also undermine freedom of expression.
 "There is a movement not only in Brazil, but internationally, to control the power of the state, through the Judiciary".
 Romano cited a case of censorship to the newspaper "O Estado de S. Paulo" as an example.
 According to Madureira, comedians are extremely hurt with the Brazilian electoral legislation.

+In 2019, Supreme Court Minister Alexandre de Moraes imposed censorship to magazine Crusoé and O Antagonista for any reports in which Marcelo Odebrecht referred to Dias Toffoli, then President of the Brazilian Supreme Court, claiming the publication was fake news.
+Newspaper Folha de São Paulo had access to the original document from Lava Jato and determined it was not fake news.